 The Audit Committee is composed of three Directors, namely Donn Hanbidge (chair), Adèle Malo, and Paul Smith.
 Each member of the Audit Committee is "financially literate", in accordance with the applicable provisions of NI 52-110.
 Each member of the Audit Committee, other than Mr. Smith, is "independent" in accordance with the applicable provisions of NI 52-110.
-The Corporation relies on the controlled company exemption in subsection 3.3(2) of NI 52-110 in relation to Mr. Smith who, except for the compensatory fees received from iCON for consulting services over a twelve month period within the last three years, is not considered to otherwise have any other material relationship with the Corporation.
+The Corporation relies on the controlled company exemption in subsection 3.3(2) of NI 52-110 in relation to Mr. Smith who, except for consulting services provided to iCON or its affiliates, is not considered to otherwise have any other material relationship with the Corporation.
 In its assessment of the composition of the Audit Committee, the Board of Directors determined in its reasonable judgement that Mr. Smith is able to exercise the impartial judgement necessary for him to fulfill his responsibilities as an Audit Committee member, and given his financial literacy, skills, and experience, the appointment of Mr. Smith is required by the best interests of the Corporation and its shareholders.